DoepDopiDope/WerewolvesCompany/README.md

 - **[M]** Display my role ToolTip
 - **[P]** (hold for 5s) Distribute roles.
 Only exists in case the roles fail to be distributed at the beginning of the round

+## Debug

+You use debug commands from the terminal:
+- wc debug cd      -> set all cooldowns to 0
+- wc debug distrib -> distribute roles.
+Alternative to the hold-P (5s) keybind
+- wc debug reset   -> reset state of every player current role to its initial state

 ## Planned updates

 Theses features are not implemented yet, but are planned: